 Fee-for-service, community-based family physicians are eligible for the 2019 CLFP Payment if they:

-- Have submitted and met the requirements for GPSC Portal Code (G14070) in 2018 and 2019, prior to June 19, 2019, to signify that the physician was and continued to be providing full-service family practice services to patients and confirming physician-patient relationship with existing patients through a standardized conversation or “family physician-patient compact."
+- Have submitted and met the requirements for GPSC Portal Code (G14070) in 2019, prior to June 19, 2019, to signify that the physician was providing full-service family practice services to patients and confirming physician-patient relationship with existing patients through a standardized conversation or “family physician-patient compact" in 2019.